markosirec/ad-explorer/README.md

 (Items extends this class, which features a couple of overrides from the REST Controller which it extends)

  - /application/libraries/REST_Controller.php
-(REST Controller - A library for RESTful requests - made by Phil Sturgeon and Chris Kacerguis)
+(REST Controller - A library for creating RESTful applications - made by Phil Sturgeon and Chris Kacerguis)

-Models:
+**Models:**

  - /application/models/items_mdl